This game has a prerelease article

 - 5 Unused Audio

-A lot of the maps listed in them are boring tests/prototypes, but some of them sound like actual maps, and may have even been from the earlier CoD inspired Doom 4!
+A lot of the maps listed in them are boring tests/prototypes, but some of them sound like actual maps, and may have even been from the earlier Hell on Earth version of Doom 4!

 Unknown what vsp means, but there's a few maps listed here that seem to be related with the released campaign: